jtremback/cross-chain-validation/CCV - Protocol.md

         trigger <ValidatorSetUpdate, update>
 ```
 - Expected precondition
-    - EndBlock method is invoked
+    - EndBlock method is invoked.
 - Expected postcondition
-    - for every update in pendingChanges, <ValidatorSetUpdate, update> is triggered
+    - for every update in pendingChanges, <ValidatorSetUpdate, update> is triggered.
-    - pendingChanges is emptied
+    - pendingChanges is emptied.
-    - UnbondMaturePackets() function is invoked
+    - UnbondMaturePackets() function is invoked.
 - Error condition
-    - If the precondition is violated
+    - If the precondition is violated.

 ## Correctness